0xPinko/primeraptor/README.md

 # Primeraptor

-Primeraptor is a Terraform-powered tool for rapid deployment of Velociraptor servers on AWS, providing fast, automated setup for forensic analysis and incident response.
-It comes with quick customisation options for IP whitelisting, instance types, and storage, Primeraptor streamlines the process of getting endpoint agents ready for deployment so you're better prepared to assist.
+Primeraptor is a Terraform-powered tool for deploying Velociraptor servers on AWS with speed and efficiency.
+Designed for quick, automated setup of forensic analysis and incident response, Primeraptor allows easy customisation of IP whitelisting, instance types, and storage.
+After deployment, Primeraptor sends you an email with all essential details for the Velociraptor admin server, including IP address, username, password, and an S3 link for client binaries.
+You'll need to verify your designated email before the installation process begins.
+Deployment typically completes in just 4–6 minutes.

 ## Requirements